 There are various scholarships established in the college.
-Five of the number, known from their founders-the Corcoran, Soutter, Chancellor, Graves, and Bennett scholarshipsare conferred every year in recognition of general merit.
-They exempt Virginia students from the payment of all fees except the matriculation fee, and non-Virginia students from the tuition fee.
-There are also two scholarships founded by Mr. R. M. Hughes, of Norfolk; one called the James Barron Hope Scholarship, awarded for the best poem in the college Magazine; the other called the Pi Kappa Alpha Scholarship, awarded to some member of the Pi Kappa Alpha fraternity for the best translation published in the Magazine.
-In addition to these, the Faculty offers a scholarship, to each public high school for whites at Hampton Newport News, Norfolk, Portsmouth, Richmond, Petersburg, Lynchburg, Staunton, Roanoke, and Bristol.
-This scholarship exempts the student from the payment of all fees except the matriculation fee.
+Five of the number, known from their founders-the Corcoran, Soutter, Chancellor, Graves, and Bennett scholarships-are conferred every year in recognition of general merit.
+They exempt Virginia students from the payment of all fees except the matriculation fee, and non-Virginia students from the tuition There are also two scholarships founded by Mr. R. M. Hughes, of Norfolk; one called the James Barron Hope Scholarship, awarded for the best poem in the college Magazine; the other called the Pi Kappa Alpha Scholarship, awarded to some member of the Pi Kappa Alpha fraternity for the best translation published in the Magazine.
+In addition to these, the college offers scholarships to a number of accredited high schools in the State.
+These scholarships exempt the student from the payment of all fees except the matriculation fee, and are renewable the second year if the holders thereof make satisfactory records the first year.

-WILLIAM BARTON ROGERS SCHOLARSHIP
+WILLIAM BARTON ROGERS SCHOLARSHIP.

-This scholarship was established very recently by the Massachusetts Institute of Technology in memory of William Barton Rogers, founder of the Institute, and former student and professor at the college of William and Mary.
+This scholarship was established very recently by the Massachusetts Institute of Technology in memory of William Barton Rogers, founder of the Institute, and former student and professor at the College of William and Mary.
 The value is \$300, and it will be awarded by the Faculty to some student of this institution who shall have taken sufficiently advanced work for entering the Institute of Technology with advantage.